tupleapp/pair-programming-guide/_pages/the-case-for-pair-programming.md

 The best way to answer this is to look at what teams that ship slowly spend a lot of time doing:

-* **Fixing regressions.** Slow teams often break previously-working features.
+* **Fixing regressions.** Slow teams often break previously-working features (without noticing it).

 * **Fixing fresh bugs.** Slow teams fail to cover all the edge cases in new functionality, and tend to discover them once they're "done" and in production.

 * **Fighting bad architecture.** Slow teams build on shaky foundations.
 When the architecture is discovered to be poor, they don't bite the bullet and fix it.

 * **Rewrites.** Slow teams find their projects sink to a quality level where comprehension and changes become harder than throwing everything away and starting again.